ABOUT

 Day 1: Arrival, Welcome Reception

-Day 2: Orientation, Orchestra Rehearsals, Meeting with Games Y’all
+Day 2: Orientation, Orchestra Rehearsals, Meetings

 Day 3: Lectures, Orchestra Rehearsals